+44 (0) 121 582 0192 [email protected]

 Introduction

 Since the United Kingdom’s departure from the European Union on January 31, 2020, companies operating in the UK that process the personal data of EU data subjects have been subject to a new regulatory landscape.
 With the implementation of the EU General Data Protection Regulation (GDPR) still in full effect, UK companies must navigate the complexities of cross-border data transfers and compliance.
-One critical requirement that post-Brexit UK companies cannot afford to overlook is the appointment of an EU representative.
+One critical requirement that post-Brexit UK companies cannot afford to overlook is to appoint EU representative.

 What the GDPR Article 27 Mandates